eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/annexes/annex-2/annex-2.02-high-level-requirements-by-topic.md

 A Wallet Provider SHALL ensure that a Wallet Unit allows its User to substantiate a report sent to a DPA, including by attaching relevant information to identify the Relying Party and the Users' claims in a machine-readable format.

-*Note: The log kept by the Wallet Unit is standardised in [Technical Standard 10](https://github.com/eu-digital-identity-wallet/eudi-doc-standards-and-technical-specifications/blob/main/docs/technical-specifications/ts10-data-portability-and-download-(export).md) and is machine-readable in order to enable data portability.
+*Note: The log kept by the Wallet Unit is standardised in [Technical Specification 10](https://github.com/eu-digital-identity-wallet/eudi-doc-standards-and-technical-specifications/blob/main/docs/technical-specifications/ts10-data-portability-and-download-(export).md) and is machine-readable in order to enable data portability.
 An excerpt from this log therefore can be used to substantiate the report.*

 </div>
 </div>